Christianib003/rock-paper-scissor/README.md

 # rock-paper-scissor
-This is a simple rock-paper-scissor game I build while learning python.
+This is a simple rock-paper-scissor game that run in the command line